Fleetwood Mac: 2014–present: Buckingham's departure and the death of Christine McVie

+In August 2016, Fleetwood said that the band had recorded a large amount of music, but virtually none of it featured Nicks.
+Buckingham and Christine McVie, however, had contributed many songs to the new project.
+Nicks explained her reluctance to record another album with Fleetwood Mac, explaining that she didn't want to spend a year recording an album with her arguing bandmates and then have to tour with them.

 On 9 June 2017, Buckingham and Christine McVie released a new album, titled Lindsey Buckingham/Christine McVie, which included contributions from Mick Fleetwood and John McVie.
 The album was preceded by the single "In My World".
-A 38-date tour began on 21 June and concluded 16 November.
+A 38-date tour to support the album began on 21 June and concluded 16 November.
 Fleetwood Mac also planned to embark on another tour in 2018.
-The band headlined the second night of the Classic West concert (on 16 July 2017 at Dodger Stadium in Los Angeles) and the second night of the Classic East concert (at New York City's Citi Field on 30 July 2017).
+The band headlined the second night of the Classic West concert on 16 July 2017 at Dodger Stadium in Los Angeles, and the second night of the Classic East concert at New York City's Citi Field on 30 July 2017.

-The band received the MusiCares Person of the Year award in 2018 and reunited to perform several songs at the Grammy-hosted gala honouring them.
-Artists including Lorde, Harry Styles, Little Big Town and Miley Cyrus also performed.
-In April 2018, the song "Dreams" re-entered the Hot Rock Songs chart at No. 16 after a viral meme had featured the song.
+In January 2018, Fleetwood Mac received the MusiCares Person of the Year award and reunited to perform several songs at the Grammy-hosted gala honouring them.
+In April 2018, the song "Dreams" re-entered the Hot Rock Songs chart at No. 16 after a viral meme had featured it.
 This chart re-entry came 40 years after the song had topped the Hot 100.
 The song's streaming totals also translated into 7,000 "equivalent album units", a jump of 12 per cent, which helped Rumours to go from No. 21 to No. 13 on the Top Rock Albums chart.